-- 6.15.5.1 The Director of Workforce and Marketing in conjunction with the Director of Finance is responsible for: - (a) Specifying timetables for submission of properly authorised time records and other notifications: - (b) The final determination of pay and allowances; including verification that the rate of pay and relevant conditions of service are in accordance with current agreements; - (c) Making payment on agreed dates; and - (d) Agreeing method of payment. - 6.15.5.2 The Director of Workforce and Marketing will issue instructions, taking into account the advice of the Director of Finance and provider of payroll services regarding: - a) Verification and documentation of data; - b) The timetable for receipt and preparation of payroll data and the payment of employees and allowances; - c) Maintenance of subsidiary records for superannuation, income tax, social security and other authorised deductions from pay; - d) Security and confidentiality of payroll information; - e) Checks to be applied to completed payroll before and after payment; - f) Authority to release payroll data under the provisions of the Data Protection Act; - g) Methods of payment available to various categories of employee; - h) Procedures for payment by cheque, bank credit, or cash to employees; - i) Procedures for the recall of cheques and bank credits; - j) Pay advances and their recovery; - k) Maintenance of regular and independent reconciliation of pay control accounts; - I) Separation of duties of preparing records and handling cash; and - m) A system to ensure the recovery from leavers of sums of money and property due by them to the Foundation Trust. - 6.15.5.3 Appropriately nominated managers have delegated responsibility for: - (a) Processing a signed copy of the contract/appointment form and such other documentation as may be required immediately upon an employee commencing duty; - (b) Submitting time records, and other notifications in accordance with agreed timetables; - (c) Completing time records and other notifications in accordance with the Director of Workforce and Marketing's instructions and in the form prescribed by the Director of Workforce and Marketing; and - (d) Submitting termination forms in the prescribed form immediately upon knowing the effective date of an employee's resignation, termination or retirement.
-Where an employee fails to report for duty in circumstances that suggest they have left without notice, the Director of Workforce and Marketing must be informed immediately.
-In circumstances where fraud might be expected this must be reported to the Director of Finance. - Regardless of the arrangements for providing the payroll service, the Director of Workforce and Marketing, in conjunction with the Director of Finance, shall ensure that the chosen method is supported by appropriate (contracted) terms and conditions, adequate internal controls and audit review procedures and that suitable arrangements are made for the collection of payroll deductions and payment of these to appropriate bodies.
+- 6.15.3.4 The Chief People Officer in conjunction with the Director of Finance is responsible for: - (a) Specifying timetables for submission of properly authorised time records and other notifications; - (b) The final determination of pay and allowances; including verification that the rate of pay and relevant conditions of service are in accordance with current agreements; - (c) Making payment on agreed dates; and - (d) Agreeing method of payment. - 6.15.3.5 The Chief People Officer will issue instructions, taking into account the advice of the Director of Finance and provider of payroll services regarding: - a) Verification and documentation of data; - b) The timetable for receipt and preparation of payroll data and the payment of employees and allowances; - c) Maintenance of subsidiary records for superannuation, income tax, social security and other authorised deductions from pay; - d) Security and confidentiality of payroll information; - e) Checks to be applied to completed payroll before and after payment; - f) Authority to release payroll data under the provisions of the Data Protection Act; - g) Methods of payment available to various categories of employee; - h) Procedures for payment by cheque, bank credit, or cash to employees; - i) Procedures for the recall of cheques and bank credits; - j) Pay advances and their recovery; - k) Maintenance of regular and independent reconciliation of pay control accounts; - I) Separation of duties of preparing records and handling cash; and - m) A system to ensure the recovery from leavers of sums of money and property due by them to the Foundation Trust. - 6.15.3.6 Appropriately nominated managers have delegated responsibility for: - (a) Processing a signed copy of the contract/appointment form and such other documentation as may be required immediately upon an employee commencing duty; - (b) Submitting time records, and other notifications in accordance with agreed timetables; - (c) Completing time records and other notifications in accordance with the Chief People Officer's instructions and in the form prescribed by the Chief People Officer; and - (d) Submitting termination forms in the prescribed form immediately upon knowing the effective date of an employee's resignation, termination or retirement.
+Where an employee fails to report for duty in circumstances that suggest they have left without notice, the Chief People Officer must be informed immediately.
+In circumstances where fraud might be expected this must be reported to the Director of Finance. - 6.15.3.7 Regardless of the arrangements for providing the payroll service, the Chief People Officer, in conjunction with the Director of Finance, shall ensure that the chosen method is supported by appropriate (contracted) terms and conditions, adequate internal controls and audit review procedures and that suitable arrangements are made for the collection of payroll deductions and payment of these to appropriate bodies.

-6.15.6 Contracts of Employment
+6.15.4 Contracts of Employment

-6.15.6.1 The Board of Directors shall delegate responsibility to a manager for:
+6.15.4.1 The Board of Directors shall delegate responsibility to a manager for: